 A. Although this ordinance is designed to encourage flexibility and creativity consistent with the Conservation Subdivision Design concept, the following minimum standards shall apply.

-The minimum frontage required shall be 100 feet.
+1. For single family dwelling units, the minimum frontage required shall be 100 feet.
 The minimum lot width shall be 60 feet.
 No two single-family dwellings may be closer than 30 feet apart.
 Side setbacks shall be a minimum of 15 feet, and rear setbacks shall be a minimum of 10 feet.
-Front setback shall be a minimum of 30 feet.
-The subdivision shall meet all other dimensional criteria of the zoning ordinance and subdivision regulations except as specified in this Article.
+Front setbacks shall be a minimum of 30 feet.